Observational Tests of Regular Black Holes with Scalar Hair and their Stability

-In this work, in particular, following \cite{Karakasis:2023hni} we consider a phantom scalar field with a scalar charge $A$ in a four-dimensional gravity theory.
+Regular black holes supported by scalar fields constitute a well defined and extensively studied class of singularity-free solutions in general relativity.
+In particular, configurations sourced by phantom scalar fields provide analytically tractable geometries in which the central curvature singularity is removed while preserving asymptotic flatness.
+These models offer a controlled framework to investigate how regularization mechanisms modify the strong-field structure of black holes and their dynamical properties.

+In the present work we focus on the class of asymptotically flat regular black holes constructed in Refs.~\cite{Bronnikov:2005gm, Karakasis:2023hni}, where a minimally coupled phantom scalar field generates a primary scalar charge that smooths out the central region of the spacetime.
+Our interest does not lie in cosmological coupling scenarios, but rather in exploring how the regularizing parameter affects geodesic motion.
+This setup provides a minimal and physically transparent laboratory to isolate the impact of scalar-induced regularization on black-hole dynamics.
+So, in particular, we consider a phantom scalar field with a scalar charge $A$ in a four-dimensional gravity theory \cite{Karakasis:2023hni}.
 As we discussed, if $A$ is not zero, then the scalar charge of the phantom scalar field deforms the geometry in such a way that the gravitational singularity is absent and a compact object is generated.
-We study the behavior of the null geodesics of an asymptotically flat regular black hole, see Refs.~\cite{Gonzalez:2015jna,Ramos:2021jta,Heydari-Fard:2021pjc,Theodosopoulos:2023ice,Chen:2024luw,Nekouee:2025zvp} for studies of geodesic motion in hairy black holes, Refs. \cite{Carvajal:2025ucx,Carvajal:2025emj,Gonzalez:2020vzl} in Horndeski black holes and Refs.~\cite{Abbas:2014oua,Stuchlik:2014qja,Azam:2017adt,Azam:2017izk, Becerril:2020fek,Zhou:2022yio,Bautista-Olvera:2019blb,Xi:2023oib} for related analyses in regular black holes.
-Additionally, to constraint the coupling parameter A of the scalar field to gravity, we consider three classical tests of gravity in the solar system, such as the bending of the light, the gravitational redshift, and the Shapiro time delay.
+We study the behavior of the null geodesics of an asymptotically flat regular black hole, see Refs.~\cite{Gonzalez:2015jna,Ramos:2021jta,Heydari-Fard:2021pjc,Theodosopoulos:2023ice,Chen:2024luw, Ovalle:2020kpd, Nekouee:2025zvp} for studies of geodesic motion in hairy black holes, Refs. \cite{Carvajal:2025ucx,Carvajal:2025emj,Gonzalez:2020vzl} in Horndeski black holes, and Refs.~\cite{Abbas:2014oua,Stuchlik:2014qja,Azam:2017adt,Azam:2017izk, Becerril:2020fek,Zhou:2022yio,Bautista-Olvera:2019blb,Xi:2023oib} for related analysis in regular black holes.
+Additionally, to constrain the coupling parameter A of the scalar field to gravity, we consider three classical tests of gravity in the solar system, such as the bending of the light, the gravitational redshift, and the Shapiro time delay.
 Furthermore, through the Lyapunov exponents, we explore the stability of these geodesics in the presence of the coupling parameter A.